nosolosoftware/mensario/README.markdown

 To check the status of a messege we need to use ```Mensario::status``` with id of message that we want to consult.
 All states of a message are in Mensarios API.

+For example:

+    Mensario::status 12345678

 ## Cancel a programmed message

-Only messages whose state is "CMS-PEND" can be cancelled.
+Only messages whose status is "CMS-PEND" can be cancelled.
 The method ```Mensario::destroy``` cancels them.

+For example:

+    Mensario::destroy 12345678

 ## Handle errors